We've all been using the internet a lot this year, whether its video meetings for work or ordering groceries to be delivered to our door.

 If you're shopping for technology and gadgets, be sure to browse our hand-picked best tech deals.

-And if you're using a smaller online retailer you've never heard of, Cath Goulding, Head of Information security at Nominet says, “…rather than shopping via a link to a website through emails you receive, open a new window and visit the retailer through a reputable search engine instead.
+You can also follow the advice of Nominet's Head of Information Security Cath Golding when buying from smaller online retailers: “…rather than shopping via a link to a website through emails you receive, open a new window and visit the retailer through a reputable search engine instead.
 This could help you avoid falling victim to any emails scams by clicking on unscrupulous links to copycat pages.”

 Jon Callas, CTO of security solutions firm Entrust, warns users not to let their guard down when they hit the online checkout.
 According to Callas, you need to look out for several things before entering your credit or debit card details into a website.

 "If the site has an EV (extended validation) certificate the address bar will be green and the business name will be readily visible," he said.
 This means that the site has met a specific set of security guidelines which are independently verified, and that the site can be trusted.